krusu/login-register-form-php/README.md

 connection.php connects to database <br>

 # problems:
-1.can't upload image in DB but in db saves '"path" + "image name"' and gets image from upload folder.. <br>
+1.can't upload image in DB but in db saves '"path" + "image name"' and gets image from upload folder..
-2.can't check if session was started when going on index.php